6 things to tell your editor before they start

 Do you need to follow a specific style (APA/Chicago/EU/United Nations/Australian/MLA, a custom style)?
 Do you have a dictionary you’d like the editor to follow?

-Even if you’re not following an official style, clarify whether you want American vs. British spelling/punctuation (if not evident).
+Clarify whether you want American vs. British spelling/punctuation (if not evident).

 ☑ File format: Track changes?
 Different format?